-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
+PRQ: Successful completion of any CCR course or qualifying placement score or exemption, or successful completion of any CCR course with a grade of S/C or better.
 Introduces the science of recovering the human prehistoric and historic past through excavation, analysis, and interpretation of material remains.
 The course provides a survey of the archaeology of different areas of the Old and New Worlds and the works of selected archaeologists, and discusses major archaeological theories.
-This course is one of the Statewide Guaranteed Transfer Courses, GT-SS3.
+This course is one of the statewide Guaranteed Transfer courses, GT-SS3.

-PHYSICAL ANTHROPOLOGY: GT-SG1
+BIOLOGICAL ANTHROPOLOGY WITH LABORATORY: GT-

-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
-Studies human biology and its effects on behavior.
-Includes principles of genetics and evolution, vertebrates and primates, human origins, human variation, and ecology.
-This course is one of the Statewide Guaranteed Transfer Courses, GT-SG1.
+PRQ: Successful completion of any CCR course or qualifying placement score or exemption, or successful completion of any CCR course with a grade of S/C or better.
+Focuses on the study of the human species and related organisms, and examines principles of genetics, evolution, anatomy, classification, and ecology, including a survey of human variation and adaptation, living primate biology and behavior, and primate and human fossil evolutionary history.
+This course is approved as part of the Colorado statewide Guaranteed transfer curriculum: GT: SC1.